Ruble plummets as sanctions bite, sending Russians to banks

 The bank hiked the benchmark rate to 20% from 9.5%.
 That followed a Western decision Sunday to freeze Russia’s hard currency reserves, an unprecedented move that could have devastating consequences for the country’s financial stability.

-It was unclear exactly what share of Russia’s estimated $640 billion hard currency pile, some of which is held outside Russia, would be paralyzed by the decision.
-European officials said that at least half of it will be affected.
+It was unclear exactly what share of Russia’s estimated $640 billion hard currency pile, some of which is held outside Russia, would be paralyzed.
+European officials said at least half of it will be affected.

 That dramatically raised pressure on the ruble by undermining financial authorities’ ability to support it by using reserves to purchase rubles.